mattvenn/hackspace-power-controller/README.md

 # Shortcomings

-* Super easy to bypass, but as used in a trusting environment, not seen as a big issue.
+* In many cases easy to bypass, but as used in a trusting environment, not seen as a big issue.
 A locking box could be made out of wood that would contain an extension lead end, the radio power switch and the end of the machine cable.

+# Licenses

+* Hardware is licensed under the [CERN open hardware license 1.2](http://www.ohwr.org/attachments/2388/cern_ohl_v_1_2.txt)

+* Software is licensed under a Creative Commons Attribution 4.0 International License.